DIY: Rendering Fat at Home

 Why Bother?

 First of all, waste not, want not.
-Back in the days of the Founding Fathers, Americans used to think like that.
+Americans used to think like that, especially during the time of the Founding Fathers.

 Unfortunately, modern living has turned Americans into some of the world's worst food wasters.
 And more unfortunately still, since many of us were raised with the assumption that the U.S. would be permanently wealthy, many thriftier habits that would have been considered normal 100 years ago have now been lost.